 - Processing for administrative purposes e.g. disclosure by a GP made in order to receive payment for treatment provided and post-payment verification of payments.

 - In the investigation of complaints and legal claims.

 - Administrative audit, which may include studies designed to improve the efficiency of the NHS as an organisation e.g. to support decisions about the allocation of resources.

 - Statutory disclosures to disease registries and for epidemiological research.

 - Disclosures for Crime and Disorder Act 1998 purposes.

 - Sometimes the law requires us to pass on information, for example, ‘Statutory notification of births and deaths’.

 Access To Your Health Records

 You have a right to access your health records.
-The Data Protection Act (1998) gives you the right of access to all information that the Surgery holds about you on computerised or manual records and, if you wish, to obtain a copy of them, applications should be made in writing to the Practice Manager (please note a charge may be made for this).
+The Data Protection Act (2018) gives you the right of access to all information that the Surgery holds about you on computerised or manual records and, if you wish, to obtain a copy of them, applications should be preferably made in writing or contact the Practice Manager (there will be no charge for this unless the information is deemed to be excessive).
 Only in exceptional circumstances can access be withheld.
 The Doctor can advise certain information to be withheld if they feel the information would be harmful to your mental health or physical wellbeing.
 For further information, ask at reception.

 Information About Health Rights